Barrett (album)

 Barrett is the second and final studio album of new material released by former Pink Floyd frontman Syd Barrett.
-Recording began at Abbey Road Studios on 26 February 1970, and lasted for 15 sessions until 21 July.
-The album was produced by Pink Floyd's David Gilmour and Richard Wright, who also contributed on bass and keyboards respectively, along with previous Madcap contributor Jerry Shirley on drums.
+Recording began at Abbey Road Studios on 26 February 1970 and lasted for 15 sessions until 21 July.
+The album was produced by Pink Floyd's David Gilmour and Richard Wright, who also contributed bass and keyboards respectively.
+Jerry Shirley played drums; he and Gilmour had played on Barrett's previous album, The Madcap Laughs (1970).

-Barrett was released in November 1970 on Harvest in the United Kingdom, but failed to chart; it was re-released in 1974 as part of Syd Barrett, which was the first US issues of these LPs.
+Barrett was released in November 1970 on Harvest Records in the United Kingdom; unlike The Madcap Laughs, it failed to chart.
+It was re-released in 1974 as part of Syd Barrett, which was the first US issue of these LPs.
 No singles were issued from the album.
-It was remastered and reissued in 1993, along with Barrett's other albums − The Madcap Laughs (1970) and Opel (1988) − independently and as part of the Crazy Diamond box set.
-A newly remastered version was released in 2010.
+It was remastered and reissued in 1993, as were Madcap and Barrett's other album, Opel (1988)—both as standalone releases and as part of the Crazy Diamond box set.
+A newly remastered version of Barrett was issued in 2010.

 Background

-Initial sales of and reaction to Barrett's first solo album, The Madcap Laughs, were deemed sufficient by EMI to sanction a second solo album.
-On 24 February 1970, a month after releasing Madcap, Barrett appeared on John Peel's Top Gear radio show, where he performed only one song from the newly released album ("Terrapin"), three that would later be recorded for Barrett ("Gigolo Aunt", "Baby Lemonade", and "Effervescing Elephant"), and a one-off ("Two of a Kind", possibly written by Richard Wright).
+The initial sales and the critical and public reaction to Barrett's first solo album, The Madcap Laughs, were deemed sufficient and enthusiastic enough for EMI to sanction a second solo album by Barrett.
+On 24 February 1970, a month after releasing The Madcap Laughs, Barrett appeared on John Peel's Top Gear radio show, where he performed only one song from the newly released album ("Terrapin"), three that would later be recorded for Barrett ("Gigolo Aunt", "Baby Lemonade" and "Effervescing Elephant"), and a one-off ("Two of a Kind", which was written by Richard Wright).
 The session producers had no verbal contact with Barrett, having communication with him only via Gilmour.
 For the radio session, Gilmour and Humble Pie drummer Jerry Shirley accompanied Barrett on bass and bongos, respectively.
-The version of "Gigolo Aunt" recorded for the radio session (and later released on 1988's The Peel Session) was unfinished, as Barrett had sung the opening verse three times.
+The version of "Gigolo Aunt" recorded for the radio session (and later released on 1988's The Peel Session) was unfinished, with Barrett merely singing the opening verse three times.
 Barrett played slide guitar on the radio version of "Baby Lemonade", with Gilmour on organ.

-Two days later, he began working on his second album in Abbey Road Studios, with Gilmour as producer, and a trio of musicians: Richard Wright, Shirley and Gilmour himself.
+Two days later, he began working on his second album in Abbey Road Studios, with Gilmour as producer, and a trio of musicians: Richard Wright, Shirley and Gilmour.
 The main aim for the Barrett sessions was to give Barrett the structure and focus many felt was missing during the long and unwieldy sessions for The Madcap Laughs.
 Thus, the sessions were more efficiently run and the album was finished in considerably less time than The Madcap Laughs (six months, compared to Madcap's one year).
 On 6 June 1970, Barrett gave his one and only official solo performance, at the Olympia in Kensington, backed once more by Gilmour and Shirley.
 At the end of "Octopus", the fourth number of the set, Barrett baffled the audience and his backing musicians by abruptly taking off his guitar and walking off stage.